 I made the Holy S***** a bad word.

 When I talk to fellow Christians I don’t often find myself using S***** in conjunction with Holy.
 I have no problems talking about God or Jesus but the Holy Sp****, these are words that, when put together, are not part of my vocabulary.
 I do not deny that God has power.
 I believe the stories recorded in the Gospels that document the miracles performed by Jesus.
 Still, when it comes to things that happen right now I am more likely to attribute them to God or Jesus not a move or power initiated by the Holy Spi***.
-I treat these word, like they are bad words when used together.
+I treat these words, like they are bad words when used together.

 It’s easier to ignore what you can’t defend.